-The department takes an all-hazards approach to continuously further the capability of the Virginia Tech community to plan for, mitigate against, respond to, and recover from an incident or emergency.
+The office takes an all-hazards approach to continuously further the capability of the Virginia Tech community to plan for, mitigate against, respond to, and recover from an incident or emergency.

 Emergency Management is accredited by the Emergency Management Accreditation Program (EMAP), the voluntary standards, assessment, and peer review

 accreditation process for disaster preparedness programs.